A higher Gross-Zagier formula and the structure of Selmer groups: Introduction

 Although various structure theorems are discussed above, the non-triviality of the corresponding Kolyvagin system is \emph{required} for each structure theorem.
 When Kolyvagin proved his structure theorem \cite{kolyvagin-selmer}, he assumed the non-triviality of Heegner point Kolyvagin systems, and formulated it as a conjecture.
 Later, Wei Zhang proved this conjecture for a large class of elliptic curves \cite{wei-zhang-mazur-tate} by using the Iwasawa main conjecture resolved by Skinner--Urban \cite{skinner-urban}.

 The non-triviality of Kato's Kolyvagin systems and the collection of Kurihara numbers are also required for Mazur--Rubin's structure theorem \cite{mazur-rubin-book} and Kurihara's structure theorem \cite{kurihara-munster, kurihara-iwasawa-2012, kim-structure-selmer}, respectively.
-In \cite{kim-structure-selmer}, we recently found a method to establish the non-triviality of Kato's Kolyvagin systems and the collection of Kurihara numbers by making connection with the Iwasawa main conjecture.
+In \cite{kim-structure-selmer}, we found a method to establish the non-triviality of Kato's Kolyvagin systems and the collection of Kurihara numbers by making connection with the Iwasawa main conjecture.

 By extending this idea, we show that the non-triviality of Heegner point Kolyvagin systems and bipartite Euler systems follows from a \emph{small piece of} the corresponding main conjectures, respectively (Theorem \ref{thm:non-triviality-total}).
 As a result, we have a plenty of examples satisfying all the required non-triviality statements.
-In particular, a more direct and simplified proof of the Heegner point main conjecture \cite{burungale-castella-kim} is obtained (Corollary \ref{cor:non-triviality-heegner}).
+In particular, we obtain a more direct and simplified proof of the Heegner point main conjecture \cite{burungale-castella-kim}, and we refine the standard argument to deduce the strong rank one $p$-converse to the theorem of Gross--Zagier and Kolyvagin from the Heegner point main conjecture (Corollary \ref{cor:non-triviality-heegner}).